Boards and Processor modules

 The ESP-12 format is a common format but there are different sub-versions available.
 The all use the ESP8266 SoC but flash size and available pins differ:

-The ESP-12 (old) and ESP-12E modules offer 8+8 pins at the sides where most of the interesting pins from the ESP8266 SoC chips are available.
+The ESP-12 (old) and ESP-12E modules offer 8+8 pins at the sides with most of the interesting pins from the ESP8266 SoC chips.
+They are manufactured by different vendors.

 On the ESP-12F, in addition to the ESP-12E some more pins are available on the “bottom” side that are th signals to the FLASH memory.
 They are not of much use in most scenarios but in the case you want to add some SPI RAM.